 Of course, when you think about devices that offer value, manufacturers such as Xiaomi, OnePlus, and Meizu come to mind.
-Our goal is to give our valued customers access to amazing devices.
+Our goal is to give our valued customers access to great devices.
 Together with our third-party distributors, we partnered to make it happen.

-To share the news, I reached out to a very accomplished journalist to cover the exciting launch of our marketplace and more specifically, the fact that we would be making these devices available in the US.
+To share the news, I reached out to a very accomplished journalist to cover the exciting launch of our marketplace and, more specifically, the fact that we would be making these devices available in the US.

 Neither US Mobile nor PCMag claims that US Mobile is an official distributor.
 We were clear in our mentioning that US Mobile will continue to work with Xiaomi and Meizu distributors.
-Product listings on our webshop specifically noted that such devices are “sold and fulfilled” by our third party partners.
+Product listings on our webshop specifically noted that such devices are “sold and fulfilled” by our third-party partners.
 Several outlets did include this, such as this article on Cnet.

 Why did we decide to pull some listings off our webshop?

 All of the phones sold on US Mobile are a carrier and, in most cases, region agnostic.
 We don’t force our customers to buy US Mobile service plans with our phones, so customers can technically buy a phone from US Mobile and use it on any carrier they choose.